CenikLab/CenikLab.github.io/_alumni/2020_08-31_8502_brendan_panici.md

 im_width: 160
 im_height: 160
 description:
-   Brendan was an biology student interested in genetic diseases and computer science.
+   Brendan was a biology student interested in genetic diseases and computer science.
 His research in the lab focused on Diamond-Blackfan Anemia, a disease as intriguing as its name.
    When Brendan is not researching, he is either working out, cooking, or somewhere outside.
 He is currently a PhD student at Baylor College of Medicine.
 ---